• Skip to primary navigation

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, please visit my disclosure page.

 I do not know why I keep asking my son for dinner ideas, he always says the same thing “pasta”!
 I could not bring myself to make boring old spaghetti again, I wanted something different.
-I had heard of pasta with a creamy vodka sauce but never tried it because of the heavy cream.
-My new trick is to substitute coconut milk whenever you would usually use cream, so I decided to give it Penne with Vodka Sauce a try…..
+I had always wanted to try pasta with a creamy vodka sauce, but couldn’t because of the heavy cream (I am lactose-intolerant and my son is allergic to dairy).

+My new trick is to substitute coconut milk whenever you would usually use cream, so I decided to give it a try.
 It worked, no coconut taste…yeah!
-Sometimes recipes that have a large amount of “cream” will end up with a coconut taste, but it worked perfectly.
+Sometimes recipes that have a large amount of “cream” will end up with a coconut taste, but it worked perfectly!

 How to make Penne with Vodka Sauce:

 Heat oil in a large pan or Dutch oven over medium-high heat.
+Add the onion and cook until onion softens, about 5 minutes.

-Stir in the garlic and cayenne pepper.
+Stir in the garlic and crushed red pepper.

 More delicious pasta recipes: